KevLin2358/ZombieRunner/README.md

 <h2>Background</h2>
-This is a 2D platformer where the player is running for their life.
-The object of this game will be to reach the end goal without touching the zombies.
+This is a 2D platformer where the player trying to rack up points while avoiding zombies.
+The player will get to move and jump to avoid zombies while also trying to get items.

-1) If the zombies touch the player, the player will lose.
+1) If the player touches the zombie, the player will lose.
-2) The zombie horde will be constantly moving from the left forcing the player to move the right.
+2) The zombie horde will be constantly moving around.

 <h2>Functionality & MVPs</h2>
 <ul>
-    <li>Players are able to control the character with WASD and spacebar</li>
+    <li>Players are able to control the character with A, D and spacebar</li>
-    <li>Players are able to collect powerups to slow the incoming zombie horde</li>
+    <li>Players are able to collect items to slow the incoming zombie horde / increase score / multiplier</li>
     <li>PLayers must avoid touching the zombies</li>
-    <li>Zombie horde will be coming from the left.</li>
+    <li>Zombies movement speed will increase over time, making your run much more difficult.</li>
     <br>
     <span>In addition, this project will include:</span>
     <li>A production README</li>